aminnairi/kryptonian/README.md

 }
 ```

 As you probably guessed, a rule is a function.
 And those functions must return a rule.
-There as several rules that you can return and for each type that is exposed (`Kryptonian.List`, `Kryptonian.Text`, ...) there is an associated rule that you can import.
+There as several rules that you can return and for each type that is exposed (`Kryptonian.Array`, `Kryptonian.Text`, ...) there is an associated rule that you can import.

 Here is a non-exhaustive list of rules, and many more to come in a near future.